othiagosouto/test-butler/README.md

 Test-butler
 =====
-Test-butler is a lib to improve TDD experience with a collection of utils methods
+Test-butler is a project that provides libraries to improve test development when working with TDD.

+[File butler](/file-butler) - Collection of methods to support manipulating files from resources, and deserializing `JSON` into objects.

+[Webserver](/webserver) - Mockwebserver wrapper that simplifies its usage for creating tests.

 License
 --------